 The Board of Directors is made up of at least one third Independent Directors, and a majority of Directors who are Independent Directors and Non-executive Inside Directors (directors who do not concurrently serve as Executive Officers of the Company) to clearly separate supervision and execution of business.
 Furthermore, a Director who does not concurrently serve as Executive Officers is appointed as chairman of the Board of Directors, separate from the President and Representative Officer.
+The Company is considering the appointment of Directors of foreign nationality in the future from the standpoint of diversity.

-As of June 23, 2017, the Board of Directors comprises thirteen (13) Directors, seven (7) of whom are Independent Directors (including two (2) women), three (3) Non-executive Inside Directors, and three (3) Executive Directors.
-Natsunosuke Yago, a Non-executive Inside Director, acts as chairman of the Board of Directors.
-Fourteen (14) meetings were held in fiscal year 2016.
+As of March 29, 2018, the Board of Directors comprises thirteen (13) Directors, seven (7) of whom are Independent Directors (including one (1) woman), three (3) Non-executive Inside Directors, and three (3) Executive Directors.
+Eleven (11) meetings were held in fiscal year 2017.